ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-3.md

     + Parse lines starting with "`//!`" into `doc`s/`section`s
 00. Print an HTML representation of each `doc` and its `section`s

-We will walk through step in this list, and hopefully by the end of this post we will have a somewhat useful documentation parser!
+We will walk through each step in this list, and hopefully produce a somewhat useful documentation generator by the end of the post!
 There is a lot to do, so let's jump right into it.